-Development and use of domestic Firms
+1.10 Development and use of Domestic Firms

-1.22 To promote the industrial activity of developing countries, it is the policy of IsDB to encourage the participation of domestic Firms in projects for which they are qualified and judged capable of providing the particular Goods, Works and/or related services required, either alone or in association with foreign Firms.
+1.10.1 Encourage the participation of domestic Firms in projects for which they are qualified and judged capable of providing the particular Goods, Works and/or Related Services required, either alone or in association with foreign Firms.
 When domestic and foreign Firms form Joint Ventures (JVs) or associate themselves to supplement particular services, IsDB requires that the roles and responsibilities of each JV member shall be clearly defined.
-The leadership of the JV or the association and the ultimate responsibility for the supply of the Goods, completion of the Works and/or delivery of related services shall be stipulated in the documents concerned.
+The leadership of the JV or the association and the ultimate responsibility for the supply of the Goods, completion of the Works and/or delivery of Related Services shall be stipulated in the documents concerned.

-Association of Firms (Joint Ventures and subcontractors)
+1.11 Association of Firms (Joint Ventures and Sub-contractors)

-- 1.23 In the case of ICB, association of non-MC Firms with MC Firms is encouraged.
-Association of non-domestic Firms with domestic Firms is also encouraged.
-MC Firms and domestic Firms are defined in Paragraphs 1.14 and 1.15. - 1.24 In the case of ICB/MC, association of non-MC Firms with MC Firms may be accepted.
-However, the lead MC Firm is expected to perform at least fifty (50) per cent of the contract. - 1.25 In the case of National Competitive Bidding (NCB), association of domestic Firms with non-domestic Firms is accepted, with the domestic Firm expected to perform at least fifty (50) per cent of the contract. - 1.26 In all cases of subcontracting, a Firm is solely responsible for ensuring the execution to the required standard.
-It shall retain the leadership of the association and shall provide more than fifty (50) per cent of the contract value from its own operations. - 1.27 Firms may conclude association agreements either for the long term or for a specific contract.
+- 1.11.1 In the case of ICB, association of Non-MC Firms with MC Firms is encouraged.
+Association of Non-Domestic Firms with domestic Firms is also encouraged.
+MC Firms and domestic Firms are defined in Paragraphs 1.8.4 and 1.8.5 of the Procurement Policy. - 1.11.2 In the case of ICB/MC, association of Non-MC Firms with MC Firms may be accepted.
+However, the lead MC Firm is expected to perform at least fifty (50) per cent of the contract. - 1.11.3 In the case of National Competitive Bidding (NCB), association of domestic Firms with Non-Domestic Firms is accepted, with the domestic Firm expected to perform at least fifty (50) per cent of the contract. - 1.11.4 In all cases of subcontracting, a Firm is solely responsible for ensuring the execution to the required standard.
+It shall retain the leadership of the association and shall provide more than fifty (50) per cent of the contract value from its own operations.

+1.11.5 Firms may conclude association agreements either for the long term or for a specific contract.
 Such associations may take different forms and constitute:

-- a JV, whereby all members are jointly and severally liable for the entire contract, and the lead Firm is required to sign the contract with the Beneficiary using power of attorney on behalf of all JV members; or - b) a subcontracting arrangement, whereby the lead Firm assumes complete responsibility for and coordination of the Goods, Works and/or related services and signs the contract with the Beneficiary, while the subcontractor only executes part of the contract assigned to it under specific Terms of Reference (TOR) and signs a subcontract with the lead Firm only.
+a) A JV, whereby all members are jointly and severally liable for the entire contract, and the lead Firm is required to sign the contract with the Beneficiary using power of attorney on behalf of all JV members: or b) A subcontracting arrangement, whereby the lead Firm assumes complete responsibility for and coordination of the Goods, Works and/or Related Services and signs the contract with the Beneficiary, while the subcontractor only executes part of the contract assigned to it under specific Terms of Reference (TOR) and signs a subcontract with the lead Firm only.